 Prerequisites

-• An ACK Pro cluster is created and the Kubernetes version of the cluster is 1.18.8 or later.
-For more information about how to update the Kubernetes version, see Update an ACK cluster.
+An ACK Pro cluster is created and the Kubernetes version of the cluster is 1.18.8 or later.
+For more information about how to update the Kubernetes version, see Manually update ACK clusters.

 Precautions

-• If the cGPU isolation module is installed on a node before you install the cGPU component, you must restart the node to make the cGPU policy take effect.
-For more information about how to restart a node, see Restart instances.
+If the cGPU isolation module is installed on the node before you install the cGPU component, you must restart the node to make the cGPU policy take effect.
+For more information, see Restart an instance.

 Step 1: Check whether the cGPU component is installed